hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-basics.html.md

 ## Run States

-Each run passes through several stages of action, and TFE shows the progress through those stages as run states.
+Each run passes through several stages of action (pending, plan, policy check, apply, and completion), and TFE shows the progress through those stages as run states.

-In the list of workspaces on TFE's main page, each workspace shows the state of its most recently queued run.
-So if any runs are pending, the workspace is in "pending," regardless of what it's currently running or waiting for.
+In the list of workspaces on TFE's main page, each workspace shows the state of the run it's currently processing.
+(Or, if no run is in progress, the state of the most recent completed run.)

 ### 1. The Pending Stage